SeldonIO/seldon-core/docs-gb/examples/local-examples.md

 ---
-description: Local examples in Seldon Core 2.
+description: Examples of Seldon Core 2 used in a local environment.
 ---

 # Local examples